Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 The landing stamp permits you to enter Ireland and also includes the date your permit expires.
 You must leave the country on or before that date.

-Business Visa processing time
+Business Visa Processing Time

 You should expect a decision on your short stay ‘C’ business visa application within 8 weeks after submission.
 The embassy or consulate where you apply has a big impact on the visa processing time.